Product Description

 Chemical Formula: C9H6N2O2

 TDI is an important intermediate in the production of flexible polyurethane foam.
 TDI is obtained by the nitration of toluene.
 The hydrogenation of di-nitro toluene is then obtained to produce Toluene Diamine (TDA), which is, in turn, reacted with phosgene to form TDI.
 TDI is a clear, pale yellow liquid with a sharp, pungent odor.
 It is combustible only at high temperatures but burns to produce toxic gases (cyanides and nitrogen oxides).
 It is volatile, producing toxic concentrations at room temperature.
-The utmost care and safety measures have to be taken working with polyurethanes' production
+The utmost care and safety measures have to be taken working with polyurethanes production

 These are also used to produce proinflammatory cytokines and the secretions of chemokines coming from bronchial epithelial cells.